nobuteshima/docs/docs/Desktop/building.md

 **Note**: This folder also contains the *Default Data* folder, if it has been defined (see [Data file management in final applications](#data-file-management-in-final-applicatons).
   * (Optional) Components folder and/or Plugins folder - Contains any components and/or plug-in files included in the project.
 For more information about this, refer to the [Plugins and components](#plugins-and-components) section.
   * Licenses folder - An XML file of license numbers integrated into the application.
 For more information about this, refer to the [Licenses & Certificate](#licenses-and-certificate) section.
-  * Additional items added to the 4D Volume Desktop folder, if any (see [Customizing the 4D Volume Desktop folder](#customizing-4d-volume-desktop-folder)).
+  * Additional items added to the 4D OEM Desktop folder, if any (see [Customizing the 4D OEM Desktop folder](#customizing-4d-volume-desktop-folder)).

  All these items must be kept in the same folder in order for the executable to operate.

 * *macOS*
   * A software package named MyProject.app containing your application and all the items necessary for its operation, including the plug-ins, components and licenses.
 For more information about integrating plug-ins and components, refer to the [Plugins and components](#plugins-and-components) section.
 For more information about integrating licenses, refer to the [Licenses & Certificate](#licenses-and-certificate) section. **Note**: In macOS, the [Application file](https://doc.4d.com/4Dv18R4/4D/18-R4/Application-file.301-4982855.en.html) command of the 4D language returns the pathname of the ApplicationName file (located in the Contents:macOS folder of the software package) and not that of the .comp file (Contents:Resources folder of the software package).

-#### Customizing 4D Volume Desktop folder
+#### Customizing 4D OEM Desktop folder

-When building a stand-alone application, 4D copies the contents of the 4D Volume Desktop folder into Destination folder > *Final Application* folder.
-You're then able to customize the contents of the original 4D Volume Desktop folder according to your needs.
+When building a stand-alone application, 4D copies the contents of the 4D OEM Desktop folder into Destination folder > *Final Application* folder.
+You're then able to customize the contents of the original 4D OEM Desktop folder according to your needs.
 You can, for example:

-* Install a 4D Volume Desktop version corresponding to a specific language;
+* Install a 4D OEM Desktop version corresponding to a specific language;
 * Add a custom *PlugIns* folder;
 * Customize the contents of the *Resources* folder.

->In macOS, 4D Volume Desktop is provided in the form of a software package.
+>In macOS, 4D OEM Desktop is provided in the form of a software package.
 In order to modify it, you must first display its contents (**Control+click** on the icon).

 #### Location of Web files